Cristoffer85/Nectaria/README.md

 ## States
 - Basic start implementation of different states (Have different states = Main menu-state, Game-state, Pause-state etc) implemented in what i would call a very easy and logic followed solution

+## Save/Load/Reset
+- Basic Save and Load implemented to save to a local savegame.dat file in root folder.
+Needs to be heavily refactored and niced up before adding ability to CRUD different individual players, where the savegame.dat each specific per user will be saved in a "Saved games" folder named by username instead.